cannguyen275/isFace/README.md

 ## Dataset
 ### Introduction

-Dataset is self-collected contained.
+Dataset is self-collected.
 This is how I create a data:

 - Collect from MegaFace: crop faces from train set for face class, random a non-face location for non-face class.
 - Collect from COCO dataset: which each class of COCO dataset, randomly a 400 images for each class.
 I labels it as non-face class.